turlebp/SysAlert/security.md

 - Potential impact
 - Suggested fix (if any)

-We will respond within 48 hours.
+We will respond as soon as possible

 ## Best Practices for Operators